 When you make purchases through links on this site, The Track Ahead may earn an affiliate commission.
 Also, these posts are based off my own experiences.
 I am not responsible for any action you take as a result of reading this.
 Learn More

 If the gum is still fresh, you can usually pick it off in pieces off the carpet.
-Another method is to freeze it so that it is more solid so you can pick it off more easily.
+Another method is to freeze it so that it solidifies so you can pick it off more easily.
 However, if the gum has been there for quite some time, it can be extremely hard to remove to remove by hand.
-I’ll go over the methods for removing gum in these cases.
+I’ll go over the methods for removing gum that has dried into your car’s carpet.

 Tools & Materials